 However, cells are not wholly independent of the cell company that created them, and it is here that a sharp distinction is apparent between cell companies and ordinary group structures.
 The Companies Law requires cells to have the same secretary and registered office as the cell company.
-In addition, the cell company is responsible for ensuring that annual returns in respect of each cell are lodged.
-The directors of a cell company are not required to be the same as the directors of its cells and each cell is responsible for preparing its own accounts.
+In addition, the cell company is responsible for providing to the Jersey Financial Services Commission (the "Commission") an annual confirmation statement, relating to the cell company itself and each cell of the cell company, and for verifying the information contained in that annual confirmation statement in respect of each cell.
+(With the introduction of the Financial Services (Disclosure and Provision of Information) (Jersey) Law 2020 (the "DPI Law"), and consequential amendments to the Companies Law, the requirement for the provision of annual returns has been replaced with the requirement to provide annual confirmation statements).